Placement for Adoption

 10. Planning the Placement

 10.1 | Children will be introduced to their prospective adopters sensitively and with careful and considered planning that promotes attachment.
 Once the matching has been approved and the legal position allows it, the family finder will convene a Placement Planning Meeting to draw up an Adoption Placement Plan, confirming the details of the introductions, placement and post-placement work.
-The Team Manager or their nominee will chair the meeting. |
+The Team Manager or their nominee will chair the meeting.
+Note that the Court of Appeal in W & Ors (Implementation of Adoption Plan Pending Appeal) [2024] EWCA Civ 837 made clear that local authorities must not proceed with the implementation of the Placement Order until it is clear that no appeal is being made against the Order.
+See Section 4.2, Procedural Fairness for further information. |

 10.2 | The purpose of the first Placement Planning Meeting is to draw up a proposed Adoption Placement Plan.
 The Adoption Placement Plan should include: